 Inmate Money Accounts and Commissary

-Inmates housed in the Navajo County Jail may receive money for the purposes of posting Bond, paying bills (limit of two per week) and to purchase clothing, hygiene, food stuffs and candy from the inmate commissary provider.
-All monies received for the particular inmate will be deposited into his/her inmate account.
-Money orders, payroll checks and government checks are accepted but not personal checks.
+Inmates housed in the Navajo County Detention Center may receive money for the purposes of posting bonds, paying bills (limit of two per week), and to purchase clothing, hygiene, foodstuffs, and candy from the inmate commissary provider.
+There is now a kiosk in the jail lobby that accepts cash and debit/credit cards.